csc301-fall-2022/FaceBlur/deliverable-2/README.md

  * How do you access it?
 Are accounts pre-created or does a user register?
 Where do you start? etc.
  * Provide clear steps for using each feature described above
  * This section is critical to testing your application and must be done carefully and thoughtfully

+The process starts at the login page where the user can either login or register for an account if they don't have one yet.
+Once they've logged in, they will be redirected to the home page which if they are a returning user, will show all the videos that they've uploaded in the past.
+On this home page, the user can search for videos by their names, using the search bar at the top.
+On this page, the user can also upload videos using the upload button in the bottom right.
+When the user clicks the upload button, an upload pop up will display.
+To exit the popup, the user will just click any where on the page that isn't the popup.
+To upload a video the user can either choose to select from their files or drag and drop a video in.
+After the user selects a video, they can choose from two blur types using the checkboxes.
+These blur types determine whether the face or the background gets blurred.
+After the user chooses a blur type, they can press the submit button to upload it.

  ## Development requirements
  * If a developer were to set this up on their machine or a remote server, what are the technical requirements (e.g. OS, libraries, etc.)?